 Combined with work from other chemosignalling studies, it appears that smell could indeed help to subtly modulate our physical and emotional experience of the world.
 In theory, misinterpretation of social cues due to olfactory dysfunction could in turn lead to impaired social engagement.
 Could the odour identification deficits typical of autism, for example, contribute to the clinical characteristics of the condition?
 This remains to be seen.

 From the sublime nostalgia of the madeleine to the mundanity of a midweek dinner, smell gives flavour to food, emotion to memories, and connects us to each other.
 We’re just beginning to understand the mechanisms by which smell gives our world colour, in a search led by artists, scientists … and the occasional surgeon.
-As my own research continues, the smell of cigarettes will keep my grandfather alive.Make a donation
+As my own research continues, the smell of cigarettes will keep my grandfather alive.Support Aeon: make a one-off donation